Fire Prevention Week

 Win an iPad!

-This year’s annual iPad contest will include one prize winner in each of the five geographic OFC zones of the province and one winner from a First Nations Band Operated School in BC.
+This year’s contest will include one prize winner in each of the five geographic OFC zones and one prize winner from a First Nations Band Operated School in BC.

 Thanks to our sponsors of the iPad giveaway